🔍 공개 퀴즈 검색

 3. Energy from burning uranium

-4. Energy from fossils
+4. Energy from splitting atoms ✓

 Nuclear energy advantage: